Coupling between Phase Separation and Geometry on a Closed Elastic Curve: Free Energy Minimization and Dynamics: BACKGROUND MODEL

 Thus we address the case where a section of exposed filament with no adsorbed particles prefers to be straight, while a fully covered one has preferred curvature $\kappa_0$.
 The sign is chosen so that regions of large $c$ curve inwards more strongly (as seen in Fig.~\ref{fig: metastables} below).

 To model stretchability, we employ a local linear elasticity with energy

 where as usual the local extensional strain measures the difference in arc-length separation between material points and the same separation in the undeformed reference state.
 Here $h_0(\sigma)$ is the distance metric between material points in the unstretched curve.
-Without loss of generality, here we set $h_0=1$ to be a constant, so that $\sigma$ is, up to this scale factor, itself the material coordinate of the filament in its unstretched state.
-The equilibrium length of the filament at rest is then $\int_{S^1} h_0 d\sigma = 2\pi$.
 The free energy functional for the concentration field $c(s)$ is of Cahn-Hilliard type, comprising a local (dimensionless) double-well potential $W(c)=\tfrac{1}{4}c^2(1-c)^2$ and a square-gradient correction responsible for interfacial tension between phases:

 where $\alpha$ has dimensions of energy per unit length.
 Note however that the energetics of the $c$ field additionally depend on curvature via the coupling in \eqref{eq: bend}.
 Only if $E_{\text{bend}}$ is zero (which is not generically possible for a closed filament) is \eqref{eq: cahn} the sole driver of the $c$ field evolution.
+We note that the polynomial double-well $W(c)$ adopted here is the standard Landau expansion of a mixing free energy, so that both the energetic and entropic contributions of the underlying phase-separating system are already encoded in $W(c)$.
+The findings of equilibria reported in this paper depend mainly on the existence of two coexisting phases and should carry over qualitatively to other free energies that support binodal coexistence, including ones that distinguish entropic and interaction terms (such as Braggs-Williams or Flory-Huggins free energies, or more recent microscopic models\cite{Frey2023mechanochemical, PhysRevE.111.044405}).

 Combining the above three energies, we construct the (dimensionful) free energy functional To obtain the force density on the filament, we consider a filament deformation \eqref{eq: shapech} and define the variation by